 You in default whenever you fail to fulfill your obligations under the SBA loan agreement.
 Failing to pay your loan on time, missing payments or making only partial payments could put you in default on your loan.
 Once you’ve defaulted on your SBA loan here is what happens:

-- Settling the debt.
-If you have the ability to pay some but not all of the SBA loan debt, you and your lawyer may want to negotiate an “offer in compromise.”
+If you have the ability to pay some but not all of the Small Business Administration loan debt, you and your lawyer may want to negotiate an “offer in compromise.”
 An offer in compromise is basically a settlement of the debt where you pay less than what is owed.
 While many offers in compromise are paid in one lump sum, some lenders are willing to accept installments if your finances provide evidence that you can afford to make the payments as promised.
 It’s important to make an offer in compromise early in your default process because once your default is escalated by sending your SBA loan file to the United States Treasury Department (USTD) it will be a lot more difficult to negotiate a settlement.
 That takes us to the next point.

 Assets Can Be Seized